srivathsavanurag/tech-it-sprints/README.md

 ###### <%= %> -> Expression tag goes inside out.print(executable java code).
 Executable java code is executed and returned to out.print()
 ###### <%! %> -> Declartion tag is copy pasted as is inside converted java servlet class but outside service() method.

+*Note: This project needs to be refactored to use best practices which will be done later.
+As of now this code should be used only for understanding purposes.*

 #### Converted JSP to JAVA looks like below(refer welcome.jsp)
 ```html